OpenSourceEconomics/econ-project-templates/docs/src/faq.rst

 **Linux users**: For most distributions, everything here applies to the file ``.bashrc`` instead of ``.bash_profile``.

-I will now provide a step-by-step guide of how to create / adjust this file using the editor called ``atom``.
+I will now provide a step-by-step guide of how to create / adjust this file using the editor called ``code``.
 If you are familiar with editing text files, just use your editor of choice.

 #.
 Open a Terminal and type

   .. code-block:: bash

-      atom ~/.bash_profile
+      code ~/.bash_profile

-   If you use a different editor, replace atom by the respective editor.
+   If you use an editor other than `VS Code <https://code.visualstudio.com/>`_, replace ``code`` by the respective editor.

    If ``.bash_profile`` already existed, you will see some text at this point.
 If so, use the arrow keys to scroll all the way to the bottom of the file.